pnovotnak/CarriageNinja/README.md

 Anyway, I think this can work as an open-source project.
 I don't see a good reason in this day and age that a website this simple contains enough "special sauce" to keep it under wraps.
-Plus, since none of us really aspire to wealth, we don't really give a damn if you fork and put up a better looking clone.
+Plus, since none of us really aspire to wealth, we don't really give a damn if you think you can do a better job, fork and put up a better looking clone.
 We hope people will contribute to this project, since it seems like a genuinely good idea.

 I believe this project has the capibility to eventually make domestic parcel services obsolete.
 If you can put deliver a package at the expense of a few